Word Wars: A “Mini Scrabble”

 Bonus square placement: To accommodate the smaller board, Word Wars uses fewer bonus score squares and places them in different locations.

 Letter values: Many of Word Wars’ letter tiles have different values than Scrabble’s.
 For example, rarer letters like Z are worth 11 points rather than the usual 10.
+Keep this in mind as you unscramble letters and find playable words.

 Tile quantity: Word Wars uses far fewer letter tiles than Scrabble.
 While Scrabble typically uses 100 tiles, Word Wars only uses 43.